zhenchengfang/PlasTrans/README.md

 ## Output

-The output of PPR-Meta consists of six columns:
+The output of PlasTrans consists of four columns:

 Header | Length | Score |Transmissibility |
 ------ | ------ | ----- | --------------- |